 Innovation: Professor Chas Bountra

-Professor Anne Trefethen is Pro-Vice-Chancellor (People & Gardens, Libraries and Museums - GLAM) and a Fellow of St Cross College.
+Professor Anne Trefethen is Pro-Vice-Chancellor (People & Digital) and a Fellow of St Cross College.

 She became Pro-Vice-Chancellor for the Academic Services and University Collections in January 2015, and from 1 September 2018 became Pro-Vice-Chancellor for People and GLAM, as chair of the Personnel Committee and with responsibility for overseeing the University’s gardens, libraries and museums.

 Professor Trefethen was appointed the University’s first Chief Information Officer in March 2012, prior to which she served as Director of the Oxford e-Research Centre.
 Before coming to Oxford in 2005, she was a Director of the UK e-Science Core Programme and prior to that worked at NAG (Numerical Algorithms Group) in both management and technical roles.
 She has spent ten years in the US at Thinking Machines Corp and at the Theory Centre, Cornell University, in leadership roles.

 Planning and Resources: Dr David Prout